Nakilon/rasel/README.md

 ## Breaking change note

 Initial version of RASEL was v0.
-The v1 introduced the `\` parameter and deprecated the `a`.
+The v1 introduced the "swapn" and deprecated the "take at".

 ## Outdated (v0) examples